[3.9] Zombies/SRS Occultist - HC SSF focused guide

 Hatred + Generosity.

-Adjustments for the Shaper
+Adjustments for the Shaper (and other bosses)

 The fight is easier if you use Storm Brand instead of Arc to keep the high uptime of your curses and the Elemental Equilibrium debuff.
 Enfeeble probably won't save you anyway, so you may use Frostbite or Vulnerability instead.